fabacab/inline-gdocs-viewer/readme.txt

 You can transform your spreadsheet into an interactive chart or graph, embed documents other than spreadsheets, and customize the HTML of your table using a `[gdoc key=""]` [WordPress shortcode](https://codex.wordpress.org/Shortcode).
 The only required parameter is `key`, which specifies the document you'd like to retrieve.
 All additional attributes are optional.

-**Spreadsheets**
+**Google Spreadsheets**

-After saving the appropriate Sharing setting, copy the URL you use to view the Spreadsheet from your browser's address bar into the shortcode.
+After saving the appropriate Sharing setting, copy the URL you use to view the Google Spreadsheet from your browser's address bar into the shortcode.
 For example, to display the spreadsheet at `https://docs.google.com/spreadsheets/d/ABCDEFG/edit#gid=123456`, use the following shortcode in your WordPress post or page:

     [gdoc key="https://docs.google.com/spreadsheets/d/ABCDEFG/edit#gid=123456"]